me-no-dev/AsyncTCP/README.md

 ## AsyncClient and AsyncServer
 The base classes on which everything else is built.
 They expose all possible scenarios, but are really raw and require more skills to use.

+## TLS support
+Support for TLS is added using mbed TLS, for now only the client part is supported.
+You can enable this by adding the flag ASYNC_TCP_SSL_ENABLED to your build flags (-DASYNC_TCP_SSL_ENABLED).
+If you'd like to set a root certificate you can use the setRootCa function on AsyncClient.
+Feel free to add support for the server side as well :-)